Free Shipping for orders $100+

 When and How Jiu Jitsu Practitioners Use the Shaka Sign

-In the Jiu Jitsu world, the shaka sign is used in various contexts:
+In the Jiu Jitsu world, the Shaka sign comes out in all sorts of situations:

-• In Photos: From gym selfies to podium shots at tournaments, the shaka sign is a staple pose for BJJ practitioners.
+• In Photos: From selfies at the gym to podium shots at tournaments, the Shaka sign is always a popular pose to strike.

 The Shaka Sign as a Unifying Symbol